saites/tracking-prototype/README.md

     These are mapped to device-type-specific tables
     wherein the primary key is itself a foreign key reference to the underlying `Device` instance.
   - The details of the Python-to-database mapping are implemented automatically, keeping the class definitions clean.
-    A new device class can be added with a single new `enum` value and a class that derives from `Device`, e.g.
+    A new device class can be added with a single new `enum` value and a class that derives from `Device`, e.g.:
     ```python
     class DeviceKind(Enum):
         # existing enums ...